"Moving in the Dark"

 "Is that so surprising?"

-"Considering how you're always surrounded by broken things, yeah, kind of," Scott answered.
+"Considering how you're always surrounded by broken things, yeah.
+Kind of," Scott answered.

-Derek frowned and kept his eyes on his book, even though he could no longer make his brain process the words in front of him.
+Derek frowned and kept his eyes on his book even though he could no longer make his brain process the words in front of him.
 Of course he could fix things.
 He and his father had always had one project or another going in the shed behind their house.
-They'd started with birdhouses when Derek was little, from a kit that he'd gotten for Christmas one year.
+They'd started with birdhouses when Derek was little, from a kid he'd gotten for Christmas one year.
 Making things with his hands had felt amazing and they'd gone on to a lot of other small projects.
 Eventually, by the time he was in high school and taking woodshop with the other jocks, he and his father were making intricate spice racks, tables, chairs.
 Derek had made his older sister, Laura, a heavy oak chest for her graduation present.
 He liked working with his hands.
 He always had.

 Scott was correct in his assessment of the situation though.
-Derek really was surrounded by broken things these days.
-There were the physical, obvious things like his family's burnt shell of a house and Derek's water-logged loft apartment, still in the process of being assessed for water damage.
+Derek was surrounded by broken things these days.
+There were the physical, obvious things like his family's burnt shell of a house and Derek's water-logged apartment, still in the process of being assessed for damage.
 But there were also the less obvious things, the people in his life.
 His sister, still recovering from the death of her previous pack.
 Isaac, shaking off the long-reaching effects of a brutal and abusive father.
-Erica and Boyd, both so broken that they couldn't be fixed and were now lost forever.
+Erica and Boyd, both so broken they couldn't be fixed and were now lost forever.

 Broken things.
 Too many broken things.
 Derek hadn't been able to fix any of those.

 But this table?
-He was pretty sure he could fix that.
+He was reasonably sure he could fix that.
 He wanted to fix a lot of things in his life but he was going to start with the small ones and work his way up.

 "Can I ask you something?"
-Scott ventured, breaking the silence that had now stretched for a few minutes.
+Scott ventured, breaking the silence that had now stretched for a few solid minutes.
 "You know, about Alpha stuff?"

 Derek nodded.
-Despite the fact that he hadn't been an Alpha for very long, he would probably still know more about being an Alpha and pack dynamics than anyone else that Scott could ask.
+Despite the fact he hadn't been an Alpha for very long, he would probably still know more about being an Alpha and pack dynamics than anyone else Scott could ask.
 Having grown up in a family of werewolves had its perks in that department.